 Residents in all 3 pediatric tracks will spend 60% of their time in two core, year-long child-focused experiences (30% in Pediatric Psychology Outpatient Clinic and 30% in Integrated Pediatric Primary Care Clinics).
-Residents in all 3 pediatric tracks will be assigned to at least one half-day resident continuity clinic through out the year.
+Residents in all 3 pediatric tracks will be assigned to at least one half-day resident continuity clinic throughout the year.
 Other primary care tracks will be determined by the Track the resident is assigned to (see Track Description list of other primary care tracks for trainees).
 Residents will spend 10% of time in their choice of two 6-month-long rotations in a specialty care clinic.

-Residents on the Adult Health track will spend 60% of their time in two core, year-long experiences (30% in Psychology Outpatient Clinics and 30% in Integrated Primary Care and Medications for Addiction Treatment (MAT) at NEON Health, our collaborator on the HRSA GPE grant.
-Residents on the Adult Health track will spend 10% of their time in their choice of two 6-month long rotations in a specialty care clinic.
+Residents on the Adult Health tracks will spend 60% of their time in two core, year-long experiences (30% in Psychology Outpatient Clinics and 30% in Integrated Primary Care.
+Residents in both the GPE and the BHWET tracks will get 25% of their experience in substance use screening, assessment, prevention and/or intervention) which may include Medically Assisted Treatment (MAT) in Integrated Care.
+Residents on the Adult Health tracks will spend 10% of their time in their choice of two 6-month long rotations in a specialty care clinic.